Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ## Source of the biocatalyst

 It's important to determine whether the enzyme or biocatalyst was purchased from a company or self-produced.
-Different information is needed in each case to describe the enzyme used accurately.
+Different information is needed in each case to describe accurately the enzyme used.

 <details> <Summary>Biocatalyst purchased</Summary>